IMAGE INFORMATION

 Representing Czechoslovakia, Šťastný won Gold Medals at the 1976 and 1977 World Ice Hockey championships, Silver Medals at the 1978 and 1979 World Ice Hockey championships.

-Šťastný also won a Silver Medal at the 1976 Canada Cup. Šťastný began the Canada Cup on a fourth line with Jaroslav Pouzar and brother, Marian.
+Šťastný also won a Silver Medal (runner-up) at the 1976 Canada Cup. Šťastný began the Canada Cup on a fourth line with Jaroslav Pouzar and brother, Marian.
 Sure enough, the Czechs shut out Canada 1-0 in the round robin and lost the finals to Canada on Darryl Sittler's memorable goal, but that wasn't what Šťastný remembers best from that tournament.
 "It was the most exciting thing.
 Every game was a sellout.
 I was young, I was a world champion [the Czechs had won the '76 Worlds that spring].
 It was the physicality of the series that was so overwhelming.
-And the best players in the world from all countries were there for the first time.
+And the best players in the world from all countries were there for the 1st time.
 It was so incredible." Šťastný had 4 assists in 7 games, and was the youngest skater in the tournament.
 Only Finnish goalie Markus Mattsson was younger.

 NOTE